 Interval Training: On Running Cloud X ($140)

-This shoe not only looks good, but works great too.
+This shoe not only looks good, but it works great too.
 This is due in large part to the pillowy, donut-like pods made from a soft foam that provides efficient energy return.

 At a little over 6 ounces per shoe, the Cloud X is incredibly light.
 And with lightweight, breathable materials, the upper feels like a glove.
 Whether heading out for a morning of hill repeats or maximizing your time interval training, this shoe can do it all.